Graduate Course in Conservation Care Management of Collections - Museum Studies

 A portfolio should demonstrate your interest and any experience in conservation care and collections management.
 It can comprise of evidence of engagement via, project notes and photos, links to video evidence or blogs, journaling and reflections and any testimonials.

-What do students go on to do after taking a Conservation Care and Management for Collections course?
+What do students go on to do after taking the Conservation Care & Management for Collections course?

 Our alumni are employed in conservation posts such as Historic Royal Palaces, National Trust, English Heritage, and across the museum sector.